divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 8 - Tuesday | In class work #
-Began shifting my focus away from player/portal design & funcitionality, and towards the games core concepts, which included the use of classes.
 I mostly worked on implementing levels and obstacles (both of which use classes), but took a slight detour to give the game a title screen.
-The play button on the title screen required me to add a `mousemove` and `click` event listener to the document to check for hover and click inputs.
-Because of all of these new goals, I wasn't able to complete anything specific this class.
+The play button for the title screen required me to add a `mousemove` and `click` event listener to the document to check for hover and click inputs.
+Nothing was fully completed this class.

 ### Things Worked On:
  - `Level` class and `Block` class